-In Amusing Ourselves to Death, Neil Postman posits that information-transmitting media are never value-neutral vehicles of content.
-Rather, the nature of media inevitably shape the content they communicate.
-In other words, you can’t communicate the content of a book on television.
-The nature of television would necessarily alter the message of the book.
+In Amusing Ourselves to Death, Neil Postman argues that information media cannot be value-neutral vehicles of content.
+Instead, the nature of media inevitably shape the content they communicate.
+You can’t communicate the content of a book on television; the nature of television would necessarily alter the message of the book.

-Postman further argues that, as our society has shifted from printed to televisual communication, the content and quality of public discourse has suffered.
-This shift is driven by the fact that television, as a medium, is best suited to entertainment.
+Postman says that, as our society has shifted from printed to televisual communication, the content and quality of public discourse has suffered–mostly because television, as a medium, is best suited to entertainment.
 As a result, everything else is transformed into entertainment so that it looks good on television.

 TV shapes interactions even when people aren’t in front of the screen.
 At any given social gathering, one of the most common topics of conversation is television.
 No other activity is as universal or unquestioned.
 People say they “have to” catch up on episodes.
 They force themselves to try TV shows that are popular, even if they don’t like the show at first.
 Many people say they don’t have time for x meaningful activity (exercise, writing, learning a new hobby), and then in the very next sentence bring up the latest episode in a popular TV show.